odpi/specs/ODPi-Runtime.md

 -   **[HADOOP_VERSION]** For this version of the specification, ODPi Platforms MUST be a descendent of the Apache Hadoop 2.7 branch.
 Future versions MAY increase the base Apache Hadoop version.

--   **[HADOOP_COMMIT]** The Apache components in an ODPi reference release MUST have their source be 100% committed to an Apache source tree.
+-   The Apache components in an ODPi reference release MUST have their source be 100% committed to an Apache source tree.

 Hadoop Patch Specifications
 ---------------------------